 - The ladder must be high enough so that the user is never required to stand on the top two rungs or stand with their feet closer than 2 feet from the top of the ladder.
 For instance, if the individual is working at the height of 8 feet, a 5-foot (or more) step ladder may be used at the correct height. - Inspect all ladders for structural integrity before use.
-Discard, tag, or professionally repair all broken ladders before use. - Always maintain three points of contact with the ladder or a stable surface at all times. - Always face forward and have at least one hand grasped on the ladder when climbing up or down. - Keep ladders free of oils, grease, and other slipping hazards. - Do not shift, move, or extend a ladder while in use. - Do not load the ladder beyond the maximum intended load or the manufacturer's rated capacity.
+Discard, tag, or professionally repair all broken ladders before use. - Always maintain three points of contact with the ladder or a stable surface at all times. - Always face forward and have at least one hand grasped on the ladder when climbing up or down. - Keep ladders free of oils, grease, and other slipping hazards.
+Spills on ladders should be cleaned and dried before the ladder is put back into use. - Do not shift, move, or extend a ladder while in use. - Do not load the ladder beyond the maximum intended load or the manufacturer's rated capacity.